Halifax Stress Management

-Furthermore, stress can come from both negative events (e.g., the loss of a loved one) and positive events (e.g., purchasing a home).
+Furthermore, stress can come from both negative events (e.g., the loss of a loved one, a breakup, etc.) and positive events (e.g., purchasing a home, a new job, the birth of child, etc.).

 So to summarize: